Stereo and 5.0 surround mixing of music

 What is mixing?

-Once all the music is recorded as a multi-track audio recording in Pro Tools | HDX, all these separate sound tracks have to be merged (or mixed) into a final product that can be listened to as standard stereo audio (CD, AAC or MP3 files) and/or 5.0 surround audio (DVD-Audio or SACD).
-Music is always mixed 5.0 surround beacuse 5.1 surround is reserved for film and video.
+Once all the music is recorded as a multi-track audio recording in Pro Tools | HDX, all these separate sound tracks have to be merged (or mixed) into a final product that can be listened to as a standard stereo sound recording and/or as a Dolby Atmos Music mix.

 During the mixing, all instruments are brought into balance with each other and the overall 'sound' of a song is being determined.
 If required, you can still work on the structure of a song or different versions of a mix can be compared.

 The mixing itself is done with Pro Tools | HDX hardware that is controlled with Pro Tools | Ultimate software.
-So no traditional mixing table is used anymore, but 3 touch-sensitive displays that control a virtual mixing table in the Pro Tools | Ultimate software.
+So no traditional mixing table is used anymore, but 2 Raven MTI touch-sensitive screens and an Avid S3 DAW Controller with 16 faders who together control the virtual mixing console in the Pro Tools | Control Ultimate software.

-Inside Pro Tools | HDX almost all digital calculations are processed by plug-ins, which are small software programs that can be loaded and perform a specific function within the mixing process.
-Delta Music Belgium has more than 500 plug-ins that are not standard available in Pro Tools | HDX.
-Which plug-ins are available and what they do would lead me much too far.
-A very well-known plug-in is for example Autotune for vocal correction, but this is obviously only one that is available.
-More info on my plug-ins can be found on:
+Inside Pro Tools | HDX almost all digital calculations are processed by plugins, which are small software programs that can be loaded and perform a specific function within the mixing process.
+Delta Music Belgium has more than 600 plugins that are not standard available in Pro Tools | HDX.
+Which plugins are available and what they do would lead me much too far.
+A very well-known plugin is for example Autotune for vocal correction, but this is obviously only one that is available.
+More info on my plugins can be found on:

-It's a very well-considered choice to work with Pro Tools | HDX and plug-ins instead of with an analog or digital mixing console that mixes the sound and with external peripherals (like in most older studios).
-An important advantage is compatibility with all other studios in the world that use Pro Tools | HDX, so everyone can open each other's Pro Tools | HDX sessions and continue working on it.
-Another advantage is that Pro Tools | HDX sessions 100% 'total recall', this means for example that a session can be opened a year later and you can make changes in the mix or the recordings, just as if you stopped working on that session the day before.
+It's a very well-considered choice to work with Pro Tools | HDX and plugins instead of with an analog or digital mixing console that mixes the sound and with external peripherals (like in most older studios).
+An important advantage is compatibility with all other studios in the world that use Pro Tools software, so everyone can open each other's Pro Tools sessions and continue working on it.
+Another advantage is that Pro Tools sessions are 100% 'total recall', this means for example that a session can be opened a year later and you can make changes in the mix or the recordings, just as if you stopped working on that session the day before.

 Also important is that many artists have private studios with Pro Tools or Pro Tools | HDX, which obviously makes it very easy to come to the studio and do some additional recordings or mixing.

-FYI: I have over 20 years of experience in working with Pro Tools, give courses in working with Pro Tools for many years and do technical Pro Tools User Support
+FYI: I have over 25 years of experience in working with Pro Tools, give courses in working with Pro Tools for many years and do technical Pro Tools User Support

 What is technically possible to mix?